barc/backbone.giraffe/src/docs/templateStrategies.md

 To completely override __Giraffe__ templating, assign a function to `templateStrategy` that returns an HTML string.

-As an example, many developers use a build process to precompile templates into a `JST`, short for JavaScript Templates, variable looks something like this
+As an example, many developers have a build process to precompile templates into a JavaScript Templates (`JST`) object.
+The object might look something like this

 ```js
 var JST = {